-- 4.1 The role of the data protection officer (DPO) includes: - offering advice to the data controller regarding processing surveillance and CCTV footage in accordance with data protection legislation - reporting to the highest management level of the school, e.g. the governing board - providing advice where requested regarding data protection impact assessment (DPIA) for CCTV. - 4.2 Gretton School is the data controller.
+The role of the data protection officer (DPO) includes:

+- Offering advice to the data controller regarding processing surveillance and CCTV footage in accordance with data protection legislation. - Reporting to the highest management level of the school, e.g. the governing body. - Providing advice where requested regarding data protection impact assessment (DPIA) for CCTV.

-The governing body of Gretton School therefore has overall responsibility for ensuring that records are maintained, including security and access arrangements in accordance with regulations.
+Gretton School is the data controller.
+The local governing body of Gretton School therefore has overall responsibility for ensuring that records are maintained, including security and access arrangements in accordance with regulations.

-4.3 The Gretton School deals with the day-to-day matters relating to data protection and thus, for the benefit of this policy will act as the data controller.
+The senior administrator/office manager deals with the day-to-day matters relating to data protection and thus, for the benefit of this policy will act as the data controller.

-4.4 The role of the data controller includes:
+The role of the data controller includes:

-- processing surveillance and CCTV footage legally and fairly - collecting surveillance and CCTV footage for legitimate reasons and ensuring that it is used accordingly - collecting surveillance and CCTV footage that is relevant, adequate and not excessive in relation to the reason for its collection - ensuring that any surveillance and CCTV footage identifying an individual is not kept for longer than is necessary - protecting footage containing personal data against accidental, unlawful destruction, alteration and disclosure - especially when processing over networks keeping comprehensive and accurate records of all data processing activities, including surveillance and CCTV footage, detailing the purpose of the activity and making these records public upon request - informing data subjects of how their data captured in surveillance and CCTV footage will be used by the school, their rights for the data to be destroyed and the measures implemented by the school to protect individuals' personal information.
+- Processing surveillance and CCTV footage legally and fairly. - Collecting surveillance and CCTV footage for legitimate reasons and ensuring that it is used accordingly.

+- Collecting surveillance and CCTV footage that is relevant, adequate and not excessive in relation to the reason for its collection. - Ensuring that any surveillance and CCTV footage identifying an individual is not kept for longer than is necessary. - Protecting footage containing personal data against accidental, unlawful destruction, alteration and disclosure especially when processing over networks. - Keeping comprehensive and accurate records of all data processing activities, including surveillance and CCTV footage, detailing the purpose of the activity and making these records public upon request. - Informing data subjects of how their data captured in surveillance and CCTV footage will be used by the school, their rights for the data to be destroyed and the measures implemented by the school to protect individuals' personal information.

-4.5.
-The role of the Gretton School includes:
+The role of the headteacher includes:

-- making decisions where CCTV is needed to justify its means - seeking appropriate guidance with regard to the lawful processing of the surveillance and CCTV footage - reviewing the Surveillance and CCTV Policy to ensure it is compliant with current legislation - monitoring legislation to ensure the school is using surveillance fairly and lawfully - communicating any changes to legislation with all members of staff.
+- Making decisions where CCTV is needed to justify its means. - Seeking appropriate guidance with regard to the lawful processing of the surveillance and CCTV footage. - Reviewing the Surveillance and CCTV Policy to ensure it is compliant with current legislation. - Monitoring legislation to ensure the school is using surveillance fairly and lawfully. - Communicating any changes to legislation with all members of staff.